feklee/realitybuilder.com/README.md

 Introduction
 ============

-This directory contains the code for the site hosted on: RealityBuilder.com
+This directory is planned to contain code for the next version of the site hosted on: RealityBuilder.com

+The code of the current version is hosted on [Google Code][1].

-See also the [repository on GitHub][1].
+See also the [repository on GitHub][2].

 Directory public/separate